ASR01/amazon_reviews/readme.md

 With this two objects defined it is possible to perform the activities of removing the stop words, encoding the tokens

-I will use the fasttext vectorizen model with a length of 300.
-This mean we will vertorize every token with a 300 dimension vector.
+I will use the fasttext vectorizer model with a length of 300.
+This mean I every token will have a 300 dimension vector for each token.
+If we limit the name of tokens to 32, this means we have a vector with 9600 dimensions entering the model.

-I order to keep the size of the data reasonable, I decided to introduce the vectorization part at the very last moment integrating it into the collate function of the dataloader class.
+In order to keep the size of the data reasonable, I decided to introduce the vectorization part at the very last moment integrating it into the collate function of the dataloader class.

 ### **c_model.py**

-Here is the model definition used a simple two full connected layers.
+Here is the model definition used a simple full connected layers.
+Because I am using the Corss Entropy Loss as loss function we will have to set the Softmax at the end and outside the model.

 ### **d_model_training***

+Here we train the model importing all the required help classes from the other files.

 ## Use and install it

 If you want just to use the final model, you just have to run the streamlit version of the model with:

 `streamlit run st_predict.py`

-and in [localhost:8501](https://localhost:8501 "Localhost") yopu can se the results.
+and in [localhost:8501](https://localhost:8501 "Localhost") you can se the results.

 ## Results